archagon/tasty-imitation-keyboard/README.md

 Please consult [the project wiki](https://github.com/archagon/tasty-imitation-keyboard/wiki) for technical details.
 You may find it handy if you're implementing your own keyboard!

 I made a 3rd party functionless keyboard with a similar layout but a much simpler program structure for debugging purposes.
 You can find it here: [faux-testing-keyboard](https://github.com/archagon/faux-testing-keyboard)

+🙀 **Please forgive the *incredibly confusing* code in some of the classes.
+I started out trying to be all neat and perfect, but a self-imposed deadline for a personal project forced me to barge forward closer to release.
+And you know how that goes...** 🙀

+Finally, keep in mind that I am not a framework maintainer nor intend to become one.
+This release is public and open source because I have no reason to keep it private, not because I wish to improve it for years on end (though I still may).
+Expect work on this project to be sporadic at best.
+If you wish to use this in production, rather than waiting on me, I stronly encourage you to fork.

 ## License